 The EAC/ACB sampler registry was created to locate and document samplers in Canada for the purpose of study and research.
 The samplers that are in museums and private collections reflect the diversity of our nation.
 Some of the samplers were brought to our shores by immigrants; many stitched in Canada reveal the ethnic origins of the individual’s family and community as well as hope for the future in this land.
-The samplers show vast diversity of skill in embroidery and design, and range from the simplest school child alphabet samplers to sophisticated work using a variety of scripts, imaginative motifs and pleasing colour combinations.
+The samplers show vast diversity of skills in embroidery and design, and range from the simplest school child alphabet samplers to sophisticated work using a variety of scripts, imaginative motifs and pleasing colour combinations.

-Research into samplers has become quite popular in recent years, and the collecting and study of samplers has increased the value of and respect for these works.
+Research into samplers has become quite popular in recent years, and the collecting and study of samplers have increased the value of and respect for these works.
 There are many websites for sampler enthusiasts, and kits of materials for making reproductions of old samplers abound.